lolson/splits-happen/USAGE.md

     gradle run --args="9-9-9-9-9-9-9-9-9-9-"

-Which will show the calculated score in the console:
+Which will show the calculated score in the console.

     > Task :run
     You scored 90